-Taxable income, i.e. gross income less exemptions less deductions, up to €19.500 is exempt from income tax.
-The taxable income exceeding this amount is subject to progressive tax rates ranging from 20% to 35% (the higher rate being for taxable income exceeding €60.000).
+Taxable income, i.e. gross income less exemptions less deductions, up to €19.500 is exempt from income tax. rate being for taxable income exceeding €60.000).

 4. Exemptions

 The following exemptions are available for individuals moving to Cyprus to commence employment: